Building a better passive school

 Nevertheless, some of the south-facing classrooms in the team’s first two passive schools became a bit warm – at 25C it was nothing drastic, but staff found it uncomfortable.
 As well as the floor-to-ceiling glazing, there were also some difficulties getting the windows to open.

-The foundation sits on 250mm of high density Jablite Jabfloor rigid EPS insulation consisting of two staggered layers; the airtight layer consists of Smartply OSB3 with careful taping at junctions and between panels; wrapped glulam ends visible through structural zone
+The foundation sits on 250mm of high density Jablite Jabfloor rigid EPS insulation consisting of two staggered layers; the airtight layer consists of Medite Smartply OSB3 with careful taping at junctions and between panels; wrapped glulam ends visible through structural zone

 Some low-level windows were so large they had to be mechanically operated, and the opening had to be restricted to avoid any possibility of fingers becoming trapped.
 Meanwhile the highlevel ventilation in the curtain walling did not perform perfectly either.
 Curtain walls, although they look lovely, present some practical problems.
 “This was a big lesson we learned as architects,” says architect Lee Fordham of Architype.